anyputer/Tutorials/How to Connect To TestConnect24.md

 > Your IPv4 Address should be the IP Address you use.
 The Wii doesn't support IPv6 Addresses.

-**Wii Setup: Continued Again**
+**DSi Setup: Continued Again**

 7. For the port, type "8888".

 8. Then click "Confirm" and click "Save".

-9. Do a connection test and if the connection test is successful, click "No" to skip performing a Wii system update.
+9. Do a connection test and see if the connection test is successful.

 10. GO back on your computer and check "Enable rules".

-11. Now to make sure it works, click on Check Mii Out Channel and click "Start".
+11. Now to make sure it works, go back to the "Nintendo DSi Menu" and open the "Nintendo DSi Shop"

 12. Now, if successful.
 It should give you this error code: